Shimao: Techniques

 The techniques employed by the people at Shimao were multi-faceted: besides large-scale stone fortification, numerous tools and utensils have been found, such as bronze knives, arrowheads, and ornaments similar to those of the northern steppes, as well as jade and Longshan-type pottery which tend to be connected to the Chinese Neolithic in the Central Plains.

-Some of the artifacts and designs known from the Bronze Age civilisation of the Central Plains are though to have been originally created in the northern regions, such as the zhang jade sceptre, a Chinese symbol of political and religious power, which seems to have been created first at Shimao, before spreading to the rest of China, and as far south as Vietnam.
+Some of the artifacts and designs known from the Bronze Age civilisation of the Central Plains are thought to have been originally created in the northern regions, such as the zhang jade sceptre, a Chinese symbol of political and religious power, which seems to have been created first at Shimao, before spreading to the rest of China, and as far south as Vietnam.

-The prevailing hypothesis concerning the abandonment of Shimao is tied to a rapid shift to a cooler, drier climate on the Loess Plateau, from 2000 to 1700 BC.
+The prevailing hypothesis concerning the abandonment of Shimao is tied to a rapid shift to a cooler, drier climate on the Loess Plateau, from around 2000 to 1700 BC.
 This environmental change likely led populations to shift to the Central Plain, leaving the site to be forgotten until the 21st century.